 - “Nocturnes, Op.
 15: No. 3 In G Minor” by Frédéric Chopin, Arthur Rubinstein (0:03): Ji-Yoon drops Ju Ju off at school.
 She then walks through campus as students gossip about her.
 The music captures her frame of mind while lecturing about Audre Lorde, a feminist American writer who once wrote that “The master’s tools will never dismantle the master’s house.”

 - “Oxford Comma” by Vampire Weekend (0:28): Ji-Yoon speaks with Bill and asks him to babysit Ju Ju.
-The song plays as the series ends.
-The melody scores the title sequences in each episode of The Chair, while the literary-themed lyrics correlate with the spirit of intellectual and freethinking characters like Ji-Yoon and Bill.
+Music plays as the series ends.
+The melody scores the title sequences in each episode, while the literary-themed lyrics of The Chair soundtrack song correlate with the spirit of intellectual and freethinking characters like Ji-Yoon and Bill.

 Q.V.
 Hough (@QVHough) is Vague Visages’ founding editor.